deobald/ideas/README.md

 - all apps: type a little searchable message(s) to attach to a file so it's easier to find later. tags... but long-form if you want.

 some maybes / future features:
 - web: drop a file on the (SaaS, probs) app to add it to the heap
 - browser: click "bookmark" (in a browser extension, probs) = share a url (which is a file) to the Heap.
 - email: email yourself (to SaaS, probs) = maybe to steven@heap.com or whatever (the Gmail behaviour, verbatim)
+- OCR: "indexing into files" should also OCR images (a la Evernote)
 - maybe there is some way to chain files into a "thread", like you would in Gmail (aka "these files are related, somehow, across time") ... this feels like a very risky complication to add, though.

 some maybes / future NFRs:
 - maybe there is some way to force delete a file (at least for legal reasons, if there's a SaaS)
 - maybe there is some way to set a retention period on disk-limited devices, if you really have to
 - maybe there is a way to flag files as "large" so they don't go to disk-limited devices... but god i hope not